A Summer under the stars in the splendid backdrop of the Roman Amphitheater

-The event "Estate Fiesolana" is the oldest multi-facet festival organized "en plein air".
+The summer program of events entitled "Estate Fiesolana" is the oldest multi-art festival organized "en plein air".

-Fiesole, just a short distance from Florence, makes the most of its Roman urban architecture which is the perfect stage for an evening "under the stars".
-Since the area around Fiesole is limited, you may find some difficulty in parking during the events, therefore we suggest that you look at moving around with the public transport system (ATAF bus line number 7, leaving from the center of Florence).
-As of 2018, for shows that will end between 11 -11:30 pm, a special shuttle service will also be activated to take viewers from Fiesole to Florence.
+Fiesole, just a short distance from Florence, makes the most of its Roman archealogical site as the perfect stage for an evening "under the stars".
+Since the parking area around Fiesole is limited, you may find some difficulty in parking during these events, therefore we suggest that you plan on getting there with public transport (AT bus line number 7, leaving from the center of Florence).
+If you have a pass for Autolinee Toscane, there are special offers for the events!

-The program for the 2018 Estate Fiesolana is available at the website BIT Concerti, where you can buy the tickets for the concerts.
+The program for Estate Fiesolana 2023 - in its 76th edition - is available at the BIT Concerti website, where you can also buy tickets for all of the events.
 The site is available only in Italian, but the procedure for purchasing online is pretty straightforward and easy to navigate.

 Something New in Fiesole

 The #EstateFiesolana is always looking for ways to make it more enticing to a wider audience.
 Their "Concerti al Tramonto"or Concerts at Sunset series by the Fiesole Music School will be held on June 27-30 in 4 fractions of the Comune di Fiesole.

 - 27/06/23 Pian di Mugnone: P.zza Don Formelli (side closest to the train station)

 - 30/06/23 Pian di San Bartolo: Theater inside the Sport Complex